 The Pistachio Cake still had a sweet, nutty flavour, but it was soft and tender from the middle, all the way to the crust – just what I was looking for.

 So when I woke up I knew what I had to do.
-And trust me, this four-ingredient mascarpone cream frosting is HEAVEN and pairs perfectly with this Pistachio Cake.
+And trust me, this four-ingredient mascarpone cream frosting is HEAVEN and pairs perfectly with this Pistachio Cake recipe.

-Here’s everything you need to make this easy Pistachio Cake from scratch.
+Here’s a list of everything you’ll need to make this easy Pistachio Cake from scratch.

 - Caster sugar: Or granulated sugar.